Jessicavazm/JessicaVaz_T3A1/README.md

 ### For loop
 A for loop is typically used to execute statements a specific number of times when the number of iterations is known in advance.
 For loops are made of 3 expressions: initialise, condition, and update.
 The first expression initialises the loop, the second expression contains the condition and the third expression contains an expression to be executed once the loop has been completed.
-A for loop runs while the condition expression is truthy, when it becomes Falsy, the loop ends.
+A for loop runs while the condition expression is Truthy, when it becomes Falsy, the loop ends.

 Syntax: